 Richard Boon, Director

-Richard Boon is a Senior Flood Control Planner with Riverside County Flood Control and Water Conservation District.
+Richard Boon is a Senior Flood Control Planner Chief of Watershed Protection Division, Riverside County Flood Control and Water Conservation District.
 He has 29 years of experience in water quality protection and management gained in local and national government both in the United Kingdom and United States.
 Prior to joining the District in 2017, Richard managed the Orange County Stormwater Program.
 Richard served as CASQA Board Chair in 2012 and 2013.

 Brian Currier, Director